textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 Only use this template for existing doc pages **that do not already have a dedicated Issue**.
 So be sure to search in open and closed issues for such an issue first.

-The title for this issue is always prefixed with `page:`, add the document’s title after it.
+The title for this issue always has the prefix, `page:`, with the document’s title after it.

 The explanation section should make clear what the immediate task needs to be (presumably some kind of editing, but not solely), and provide any other info that will help guide the task. **This explanation should be revised each time the Issue is opened**.

 The final resources listing can be used, if warranted, or deleted to keep the head post concise.

 *Nota*, this template is only relevant until all existing docs have dedicated issues.
-Once achieved, this template will be removed from the repository and the ’New page’ template will be the only one used.
+Once achieved, if ever, this template will be removed from the repository and the ’New page’ template described previously will be the only one used.
 (This collaboration doc will need revised in relation.)

 #### Other issues